lamberta/devkit-doc/native/ios-test-app.md

 This will start hosting the Test App Server on your LAN.

-To run the iOS Test App on your mobile device, simply enter the following command at a console:
+To run the iOS Test App on your mobile device, connect it to your computer via a USB data cable, and enter the following command at a console:

 ~~~
 $ basil testapp native-ios